mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 * Parameter `windowDuration` defines length of the fixed non-overlapping window
 * Result is defined as tuple: (word, cardinality)

-You do not find any footprint of event time in the signature, WTF?
+There is no trace of event time in the signature, WTF?

 The event time is passed implicitly, it's a common pattern for streaming frameworks.
 Because every part of the system must be always event-time aware, the event-time is transported outside the payload.